Chandler Brewer: Los Angeles Rams

 Brewer signed with the Los Angeles Rams as an undrafted free agent on April 27, 2019.
-Brewer was waived at the end of training camp during final roster cuts, but was re-signed by the Rams to their practice squad on September 1, 2019.
-Brewer was promoted to the Rams active roster on November 13, 2019.
-Brewer made his NFL debut on November 17, 2019, against the Chicago Bears.
+Brewer was waived at the end of training camp during final roster cuts, but was re-signed by the Rams to their practice squad on September 1.
+Brewer was promoted to the Rams' active roster on November 13.
+Brewer made his NFL debut on November 17, against the Chicago Bears.
 Brewer played in seven games during his rookie season.

 Brewer exercised his option to opt-out of the 2020 season due to the COVID-19 pandemic on July 31, 2020.

 On August 31, 2021, Brewer was waived by the Rams and re-signed to the practice squad the next day.
 Brewer won his first Super Bowl ring when the Rams defeated the Cincinnati Bengals in Super Bowl LVI.

 On February 15, 2022, Brewer signed a reserve/future contract with the Rams.
-He was waived on August 30, 2022, and signed to the practice squad the next day.
-He was elevated to the active roster on October 3, 2022, via a standard elevation which caused him to revert back to the practice squad after the game.
-He was promoted to the active roster on November 5, 2022.
-He was placed on injured reserve eleven days later with an MCL sprain.
-He was activated on December 31, 2022.
-He played six games during the 2022 season, including four starts.
+He was waived on August 30, and was re-signed to the practice squad the next day.
+He was elevated to the active roster on October 3, via a standard elevation which caused him to revert back to the practice squad after the game.
+He was promoted to the active roster on November 5.
+Brewer was placed on injured reserve eleven days later with an MCL sprain.
+He was activated on December 31.
+Brewer played six games during the 2022 season, including four starts.

 Jacksonville Jaguars

 On April 5, 2023, Brewer signed a contract with the Jacksonville Jaguars.
 He was released on August 29, and re-signed to the practice squad.
-Brewer was signed to the active roster on November 27, and played on Week 14.
+Brewer was signed to the active roster on November 27, and played in the team's Week 14 game.
 Brewer was waived on December 30 and re-signed to the practice squad.
-He signed a reserve/future contract on January 8, 2024.
-On June 14, 2024, Brewer was placed on injured reserve with an undisclosed injury, then released a month later.
+He signed a reserve/future contract with Jacksonville on January 8, 2024.
+On June 14, Brewer was placed on injured reserve with an undisclosed injury, then released a month later.